- Search The Registry

 On this date, the Central Union High School District approved a $15,334.69 expenditure for the architectural plans, construction, and outfitting of a high school building for Black secondary students.
 California's Black population had increased in the first decades of the twentieth century.
-Located in the segregated Eastside neighborhood, the new school was fittingly called Eastside High School.
-This was one of the first Black High Schools in that Southern California area.
+Located in the segregated Eastside neighborhood, the new school was called Eastside High School.
+This was one of the first Black High Schools in that Southern California.
 Douglass High School is located in El Centro, CA, east of San Diego, about halfway to Yuma, AZ, in Imperial County.

 Discrimination was especially intense where public accommodations, employment, education, and housing were concerned.
 A pattern of Jim Crow racism emerged with the introduction of non-white laborers recruited into the valley from the southern United States and Mexico to build the embryonic cotton industry.
 The El Centro Elementary School District instituted formal school segregation in the 1913-1914 school year when Black parents first applied for admission of their children to the school district.

-The superintendent created a separate school, supposedly because of overcrowding at the existing sites.
-Black parents registered early the following year only to have their children again assigned to separate schools.
+The superintendent created a separate school because of overcrowding at the existing sites.
+Black parents registered early the following year to have their children again assigned to separate schools.
 Black parents organized the El Centro Parents Association and retained a Los Angeles attorney to represent them.
 Segregation, however, became institutionalized and continued for nearly a half-century.
 In 1923, for example, Professor William Payne, principal of the all-Black Dunbar Elementary School, went to El Centro High School to register his eldest daughter, Octavia.
 Admission was denied.